wp-sms/wp-sms/readme.txt

 == Changelog ==
 = 4.0.3 =
-* Support WP REST API
+* Supported WP REST API
 * Improvements settings page and used main plugin for settings handler

 = 4.0.2 =